SwiftThemes/EAA/readme.md

 * You don't want ads on about and contact pages.

 Whatever your reason may be, there is an option to disable ads on a post or page right on the edit screen.
+You can choose to disable only in content content ads or all ads on the page.

+### Ads Widget
+Place ads in any wdigetized sections in your theme with the built in **Easy AdSense Ads & Scripts** widget.
+This is smilar to text widget but with some cool extras
+* Add separate ads/content for desktop & tablets and mobiles.
+* This widget respects the above feature, and hides itself when you choose to not show ads on the page.
+* Remove default paddings and borders if you need more room for the ads.

 ### Option to add header and footer scripts.
 Easily ad your analytics script, website verification scripts, fonts and any other script you might want to add to your website header or footer.